LGBTQ rights in Kazakhstan: Living conditions

 LGBTQ people in Kazakhstan face discrimination and prejudice on the grounds of their sexual orientation or gender identity during the course of their everyday lives.
 Manifestation of negative attitudes toward LGBTQ people, such as social exclusion, taunting, and violence, often cause the victims physical, psychological and emotional harm.
 In order to avoid the dangers posed by people who do not approve of non-heterosexual sexual orientations, many LGBTQ people feel compelled to keep their sexual orientation or gender identity a secret from almost all people in their lives.
 The majority regard it as necessary to conceal their sexual orientation or gender identity from people in the workplace in order to retain their jobs and avoid hostility from bosses and co-workers.
 Attempts to report homophobic and transphobic violence to police are often met with resistance and even hostility on the part of law enforcement officers.

-A 2011 cross-national study by the University of Chicago demonstrated that a growing trend of LGBT acceptance was either slowed or reversed in Russia and some other former USSR republics, a direct opposite of world trends.
+A 2011 cross-national study by the University of Chicago demonstrated that a growing trend of LGBTQ acceptance was either slowed or reversed in Russia and some other former USSR republics, a direct opposite of world trends.